VegardMaao/development-platforms/src/assets/baas/pocketbase/pocketbase-case-study.md

 It is built on Go, and can be extended using Go or JavaScript depending on your preference.

+## History:

+Because PocketBase is a relatively new project, digging up its history proved harder than expected.
+PocketBase started gaining traction in 2022, and the first public commit on GitHub was made the 6th of July 2022.

 ## Database:

 Pocketbase is a powerful tool when setting up a relational database, with a quick and neat setup.
 PB uses SQLite under the hood to present you with **Collections**, which contain rows of data items.
 For instance, a "users" collection can contain rows of user objects with login credentials, post history, and more.
 And a "posts" collection can include post IDs, post names, post content, etc.